-A tender offer is an offer, typically made by an issuer, to purchase all or a portion of its outstanding debt or equity securities for consideration that may be cash, securities or a combination of both.
-Rule 14e-1 under the Exchange Act lays out certain requirements to prevent unlawful tender offer practices.
+A tender offer is an offer, typically made by an issuer, to purchase all or a portion of its outstanding debt or equity securities for consideration that may be cash, securities or a combination of both.21 Rule 14e-1 under the Exchange Act lays out certain requirements to prevent unlawful tender offer practices.
 These requirements include, but are not limited to, keeping a tender offer open for at least 20 business days after notice of its commencement and keeping a tender offer open for at least 10 business days after notice of an increase or decrease in the consideration offered.
-In addition, Section 14(e) of the Exchange Act prohibits any person from omitting to state any material fact necessary in order to make the statements made in connection with a tender offer, in light of the circumstances under which they were made, not misleading.
+In addition, Section 14(e) of the Exchange Act prohibits any person from omitting to state any material fact necessary to make the statements made in connection with a tender offer, in light of the circumstances under which they were made, not misleading.

 However, tender offers of structured products (including ETNs) raise unique pricing issues.
-For instance, using a fixed purchase price announced at the commencement of the tender offer or revised at least 10 business days before the expiration of such tender offer (Day 10 pricing) would not be consistent with the valuation method for structured products, whose values may fluctuate wildly based on the performance of the underlying assets on the relevant trading day.
+For instance, using a fixed purchase price announced at the commencement of the tender offer or revised at least 10 business days before the expiry of such tender offer (Day 10 pricing) would not be consistent with the valuation method for structured products, whose values may fluctuate wildly based on the performance of the underlying assets on the relevant trading day.
 Accordingly, Day 10 pricing would not capture any increase or decrease in the levels of the underlying assets in the last 10 business days of the tender offer, and the issuer would need to increase the purchase price to induce holders to tender or decrease the purchase price to avoid overpaying.
 Such adjustments to the purchase price would require multiple extensions of the tender offer, making it extremely difficult to complete the tender offer in a short period of time.

-The SEC considered a similar pricing issue for cash tender offers of convertible debt securities and has granted no-action relief since 2009 to allow issuers of convertible debt securities to determine the purchase price on the expiration date of the tender offer (Day 20 pricing).
-Such no-action relief with respect to Day 20 pricing was recently expanded to apply to ETNs.
-On 28 May 2020, the staff of the SEC granted no-action relief to Barclays Bank PLC (Barclays) with respect to a proposed cash tender offer to purchase its outstanding iPath® MSCI India Index ETNs (India ETNs) for a purchase price to be determined on the expiration date of the tender offer, calculated in a formulaic manner based on the closing level of the underlying index on such expiration date.
-The incoming letter to the SEC argued that because Barclays would announce the actual pricing formula upon the commencement of the tender offer and describe the precise manner in which the purchase price would be calculated in the offering memorandum, the proposed tender offer would not violate Rule 14e-1(b) or Section 14(e) under the Exchange Act.
-In addition, the letter reasoned that holders of the India ETNs at maturity or upon early redemption by referencing the closing level of the underlying index on the relevant trading day, and therefore, it would be appropriate to calculate the purchase price in a manner consistent with the single-trading-day valuation method at maturity or upon early redemption of the India ETNs.
+The SEC considered a similar pricing issue for cash tender offers of convertible debt securities and has granted no-action relief since 2009 to allow issuers of convertible debt securities to determine the purchase price on the expiry date of the tender offer (Day 20 pricing).22 Such no-action relief with respect to Day 20 pricing was recently expanded to apply to ETNs.
+On 28 May 2020, the staff of the SEC granted no-action relief to Barclays Bank PLC (Barclays) with respect to a proposed cash tender offer to purchase its outstanding iPath[®] MSCI India Index ETNs (India ETNs) for a purchase price to be determined on the expiry date of the tender offer, calculated in a formulaic manner based on the closing level of the underlying index on such expiry date.23 The incoming letter to the SEC argued that because

-The term 'tender offer' has not been defined in any SEC Rule or other statutory provision.
+21 The term 'tender offer' has not been defined in any SEC Rule or other statutory provision.
 The staff of the SEC and the courts consider various factors to make such determination.
 The definition provided above is a general one for purposes of the subsequent discussion.